renesugar/k_elda_archive/docs/_GettingStarted.md

 [`Machine`s](#Machine) directly in blueprints, but that's a topic for another time.

-## Running Your First Quilt Blueprint
+## Getting the Blueprint

-This section will walk you through using Quilt to run Nginx, which is an open-source HTTP server that.
+This section will walk you through using Quilt to run Nginx, which is an open-source HTTP server.
 In the example, we'll use Nginx to serve a simple webpage.
 Start by downloading the blueprint using git:

 ```console